scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 to obtain measures on the quality of the fibertube tracking that was performed.

-Each streamline is associated with an "Arrival fibertube segment", which is the closest fibertube segment to its before-last coordinate.
-We then define the following terms:
+First, streamlines are truncated to remove their last coordinate.
+It was not in range or aligned with any fibertube, and thus represents an invalid step that should be removed.
+Each streamline is then associated with an "Arrival fibertube segment", which is the closest fibertube segment to its last coordinate.
+We define the following terms:

 VC: "Valid Connection": A streamline whose arrival fibertube segment is the final segment of the fibertube in which is was originally seeded.